 He also emphasized leadership and how essential it is.
 He didn’t fail to remind us that “CMU graduates leaders” and we are some of those leaders on campus.
 For President Ross to come in to speak to us spoke volumes.
 Not only taking the time to discuss the ins-and-outs of what Central is doing for us but answering our questions.
 For me, I feel that having the ability to answer our questions was more reassuring than any speech he could have given.
 Anyone can give a rehearsed speech about how great their school is but to answer the questions about why, and explain what Central does for us was interesting.
 President Ross provides us a prime example of the exact type of ethical leader that CMU emphasizes and ultimately, graduates.

-As part of our LDR100 course we were assigned a group project called the Fred Factor Project.
-This project was based off of the book Fred Factor written by motivation speaker Mark Sanborn.
+As part of our LDR100 course, we were assigned a group project called the Fred Factor Project.
+This project was based on the book Fred Factor written by motivation speaker Mark Sanborn.
 The book highlights Mark’s experience moving to a new neighborhood and how his mailman (yes, his mailman), Fred, impacted his life.
 Fred was nothing more than an average mailman except he took his ordinary job and did it extraordinary. this included simple, yet remarkable, things that went far out of his job description.
 One example of this is Fred delivering a UPS package that was delivered to the wrong house to the correct one.
 Despite it having nothing to do with his job and even being a totally different delivery company, Fred went out of his way to fix the mistake.

 Mark was so taken back by this extraordinary care by his mailman that he wrote Fred Factor.
 In the book Mark highlights four main points that make someone a ‘Fred’: